rodrigolece/kala-econ-games/README.md

 # Kala, agent-based econ games

-This package defines a general framework to code different agent-based models (ABMs), with an emphasis on supporting a graph topology.
+This package defines a general framework to implement different agent-based models (ABMs).
+One of the most important things that we aim to support is a networked topology, with agents being represented as nodes that can only be matched against their neighbours.
+However, we also support games that do not include a network topology.

-We have coded some of the models and ideas as discussed in *Ernst, Ekkehard.
-‘The Evolution of Time Horizons for Economic Development’, 2004. https://doi.org/10.13140/RG.2.2.34593.15204.* \[**Ernst04**\]
+To begin with, we have used the framework to coded the model presented in *Ernst, Ekkehard.
+‘The Evolution of Time Horizons for Economic Development’, 2004.*  \[**Ernst04**\] [(DOI)](https://doi.org/10.13140/RG.2.2.34593.15204).
+We added some extensions, including support for networks.

 ## Installation

-We'll follow the best practice of installing the package inside a virtual environment.
-For this, we'll either use `conda` or the Python builtin `venv`.
+The package is written in Python (minimal version: 3.10).
+We recommend that the installation is made inside a virtual environment and to do this, one can use either `conda` (recommended in order to control the Python version) or the Python builtin `venv` (if the system's version of Python is compatible).

 ### Create a virtual environment using Python's builtin `venv`